autoplot/documentation/javadoc/org/das2/dasml/FormPanel.md

-# org.das2.dasml.FormPanelA subclass of JPanel to override the default Beans properties of
+# org.das2.dasml.FormPanel

- a JPanel
+A subclass of JPanel to override the default Beans properties of a JPanel

-FormPanel( )
+# FormPanel( )
 Empty constructor for use with super classes.

 ***